marioHackathon/SmartDDoSFilter/README.md

          "state" : "up",
          "mark" : "0x200",

-         "valid-tcp" : "on",         		// Validate the TCP protocol* "est-connlimit-saddr" : "10",         	// Set a limit of established connections for service* "new-ratelimit-saddr" : "10",         	// Set a maximun rate for new connections* "new-ratelimit-burst-saddr" : "10",   	// Allow a rate of extra new connections* "rst-ratelimit-saddr" : "10",        	// Set a maximun rate for TCP reset packets*
+         "tcp-strict" : "on",         		// Validate the TCP protocol* "est-conn-limit-saddr" : "10",         	// Set a limit of established connections for service* "new-rate-limit-saddr" : "10",         	// Set a maximun rate for new connections* "new-rate-limit-burst-saddr" : "10",   	// Allow a rate of extra new connections* "rst-rate-limit-saddr" : "10",        	// Set a maximun rate for TCP reset packets*

          "backends" : [
             {